Network Protocols: From Specification to Practice

 Key Concepts:

-Difficulty: Expert Time estimate: 1-2 weeks Prerequisites: Projects 1-3, understanding of IP addressing, raw sockets
+Difficulty: Expert Time estimate: 1-2 weeks Prerequisites: Projects 1-3, understanding of IP addressing

 Real world outcome: